What is wagyu beef?

 Wagyu is the legendary super-marbled, super-expensive beef from Japan that's now becoming readily available in the UK.
-We break down everything you need to know about this luxurious cut and if it's truly worth the money.
+We break down everything you need to know about this luxurious cut and whether it's truly worth the money.

 Learn more about the health benefits of wagyu beef, where it comes from and how to prepare it.